Events

 The Verkhovna Rada of Ukraine. © Bluraz / Adobe Stock

-On the fourth anniversary of Russia’s invasion of Ukraine, Dr Sarah Whitmore will be speaking to us about how the Ukrainian Parliament has functioned under wartime conditions.
+On the fourth anniversary of Russia’s invasion of Ukraine, Dr Sarah Whitmore spoke to us about how the Ukrainian Parliament has functioned under wartime conditions.

 6:00pm-7:30pm on Tuesday 24 February 2026 at the Houses of Parliament, Westminster